lawrennd/snippets/_information-game/includes/jaynes-world-overview-and-definitions.md

 - *Conditional Independence*: emergent locality via block structure in $G$
 - *Domain Transitions*: new behaviour as variables emerge or stall

+\subsection{Connections to Information-Theoretic Literature}

+\notes{The entropic dynamics and uncertainty principles in this framework connect directly to results from information theory and mathematical physics.

+@Hirschman-entropy57 first proposed using information entropy to express uncertainty relations, conjecturing that entropy-based formulations might be more fundamental than standard deviation approaches.
+His insight that information entropy constrains resolution across conjugate domains aligns with our system's precision-capacity trade-offs.

+@Beckner-fourier75 provided proof of Hirschman's conjecture through Fourier analysis inequalities, establishing the sharp constants for entropy uncertainty relations.
+His work demonstrates mathematically why Gaussian states emerge as minimal-uncertainty configurations as we observe in our derivation of the minimal entropy density matrix.

+@Bialynicki-uncertainty75 extended these principles to quantum mechanics, proving that entropy-based uncertainty relations imply the traditional Heisenberg principle rather than vice versa.
+Their demonstration that wave equations arise naturally from information-theoretic constraints motivates why Schrödinger-like equations emerge in our framework without imposed physical assumptions.

+These papers establish that the wave-like behavior, uncertainty principles, and resolution constraints can emerge as information-theoretic necessities.

+Where our approach extends beyond these foundations is by placing them in a dynamic framework to allow the dynamics to unfold.}

 \subsection{Interpretation and Nuance}

 \subsubsection{1.
 Apparent Zero-Entropy Start}